CoAxLab/LabHacks-1/labhacks.md

 [This](http://jakevdp.github.io/blog/2014/03/11/frequentism-and-bayesianism-a-practical-intro/) is an introduction on bayesian vs. frequentism written by [Jake Vanderplas](https://staff.washington.edu/jakevdp/), an astrophysicist and python developer.

 * Beware of p-values and null hypothesis significance testing in general.
 Read [this](http://ejwagenmakers.com/2007/pValueProblems.pdf) paper for some of the problems with p-values if you are not familiar with the controversy.
-[Here](http://www.stat.columbia.edu/~gelman/research/published/pvalues3.pdf) and [here](http://www.stat.columbia.edu/~gelman/research/published/retropower20.pdf) Andrew Gelman sheds light on what is going wrong
+[Here](http://www.stat.columbia.edu/~gelman/research/published/pvalues3.pdf) and [here](http://www.stat.columbia.edu/~gelman/research/published/retropower20.pdf) Andrew Gelman sheds light on ways to proceed.

 * As soon as possible, understand [bootstraping](https://en.wikipedia.org/wiki/Bootstrapping), [cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) and [permutation tests](https://en.wikipedia.org/wiki/Resampling_(statistics)).
 [Here](https://docs.google.com/presentation/d/11TozBxAaON1eFXeL6aK1USLtJyAbUaHhskcPkI0FLbc/edit#slide=id.g138cbbed1a_0_0 ) are some lecture notes that look at these topics in the context of multivariate pattern analysis in fMRI.